 - Didn't Think This Through: Desk jockey Jack Ryan tries to fight a big buff Neo-Nazi thug.
 Goes about as well as you'd expect.

 - Disney Owns This Trope: The football game at which the nuke is detonated is never identified by name in the film; the novel makes it clear that it's the Super Bowl.

 - Diplomatic Back Channel: After receiving some information on the Russian nuclear facility he and Jack were visiting, Bill Cabot explains that he has a source in the Kremlin that he talks to in order to keep the back channels open.
 After Cabot is killed during the attack on Baltimore, this contact is revealed to be Anatoli Grushkov, who offers to keep talking to Jack, to keep the back channels open in the hopes of staving off disaster.

 - Dolled-Up Installment: The game adaptation is really just Ghost Recon with new levels, characters, story, etc.

 - The Dragon: Haft, a Neo-Nazi assassin who works directly for Dressler.

 - Expy: CIA director William Cabot is a similar substitute for Admiral Greer from The Hunt for Red October; both are African-American Reasonable Authority Figures with high clearance who introduce Ryan into decision-making circles.
 Cabot is more cynical.

 - External Combustion: Subverted.
-Dressler is Genre Savvy enough to have his bodyguard start the car first, and the poor guy obviously knows why.
-This is why the assassin wires the bomb into the cigarette lighter in the back seat, since Dressler is a chain smoker.
+Dressler is smart enough to have his bodyguard start the car first, and the poor guy obviously knows why.
+This is why the assassin wires the bomb into the cigarette lighter, since Dressler is a chain smoker.
 In a nice touch of irony, the bodyguard survives, having been sent off by Dressler to gather his things.

 - Great Offscreen War: The conflict in Chechnya is often referred to, but never shown on-screen.